clover0/yknt/README.md

 1. Write YAML file.
-1. Run `yknt` command, with YAML file.
+1. Run this with YAML file.
+`yknk -in ./cheks1.yml`

 #### yknk...
 yknk is from 'Yakiniku'.